DKfedko/dataStructure/README.md

-Triggering a new test run
+Triggering a new test run with updated pre-push file